Estimated reading time: 3 minutes

 The bay is the location of what is regarded as the “largest shipwreck fleet in the Western Hemisphere”and is described as a “ship graveyard.”

 Charles County operates Mallows Bay Park […] contains the graves of more than 230 ships sunk in the river.
 Almost ninety were poorly constructed steamships built during World War I; in 1925 they were burned and scuttled in the bay.
 Bethlehem Steel then built a salvage basin during World War II to recover metal from the abandoned ships.
 The ships form a reef that hosts an array of wildlife. […]

 The park is billed as a popular for kayaking.
-I had the opportunity to get over to Mallows bay yesterday with my kayak “Arrau” and do some paddling, and now understand why the park is so popular.
-Paddling among the remains of these old ships, and witnessing how they have formed a freshwater reef system, was absolutely fascinating.
+I had the opportunity to get over to Mallows bay yesterday with my kayak “Arrau” and do some paddling.
+Now I understand why the park is so popular.
+Paddling among the remains of these old ships was absolutely fascinating.
+Each of the old hulls have formed a unique reef ecology.

 I happened to catch the bay at low tide when many of the hulls are exposed, which increased the level of viewing.
 It also made paddling among the ruins a bit hazardous as I was snagged by pieces of wood and metal several times.
 This is not the place for an inflatable boat!

 In consideration of the meme “a picture is worth a thousand words” I’m going to save on words by posting some photos in a slideshow format of my latest kayaking adventure.
 Although this was my first trip to Mallows Bay, I can see future trips ahead (when I am willing to brave the nearly three hour drive).